Image

 Conference Speaker - Ganesha Martin

 Ganesha M. Martin, Esq. is a leading expert in human-centered policing and the founder of "Let’s Meet in the Middle," an initiative dedicated to fostering dialogue and collaboration between law enforcement and communities of color.
-Currently, she serves as the Bureau Chief of Constitutional Policing for the Minneapolis Police Department as well as the Vice President of Public Policy and Community Affairs at Mark43, a cutting-edge, cloud-native public safety software company.
+Currently, she serves as the Bureau Chief of Constitutional Policing for the Minneapolis Police Department.
+She previously served as the Vice President of Public Policy and Community Affairs at Mark43, a cutting-edge, cloud-native public safety software company.
 In this role, Martin drives initiatives that leverage technology to enhance accountability, transparency and trust between police agencies and the communities they serve.

 A trailblazer in criminal justice reform, Martin has held several key leadership positions in Baltimore City government, most recently as Director of the Mayor’s Office of Criminal Justice (MOCJ).
 There, she led comprehensive criminal justice reform efforts in collaboration with the Baltimore Police Department, the Baltimore State’s Attorney’s Office, the Governor’s Office of Crime Control and Prevention, the Department of Justice’s Civil Rights Division, the U.S. Attorney’s Office, the judiciary and numerous community organizations.